FlakyBlueJay/mb_musicbrainzsync/README.md

 - TagLibSharp 2.3.0

 Plugins that use older versions may need to be updated.

+### Limitations
+- Custom tracks limited up to 16 even on MusicBee 3.6 which bumped the custom tag limit to 20.
+    - Will be fixed by bumping the MusicBee API up when it's released.
+- Rating feature will malfunction if user saves multiple ratings using the Tag Editor instead of rating each track individually - submitting the previously saved rating instead of the new rating.
+    - Likely a bug with MusicBee.
+Workaround is to change the ratings individually.

 ## Features
 - Send track and album ratings from your local library to MusicBrainz (recordings and release groups).